Yunesi District

 Yunesi District (بخش يونسي) is in Bajestan County, Razavi Khorasan province, Iran.
 Its capital is the city of Yunesi.

 History

-After the 2006 National Census, Bajestan District was separated from Gonabad County in the establishment of Bajestan County, which was divided into two districts of two rural districts each, with the city of Bajestan as its capital.
+In 2007, Bajestan District was separated from Gonabad County in the establishment of Bajestan County, which was divided into two districts of two rural districts each, with the city of Bajestan as its capital.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 10,338 people in 3,001 households.
+At the time of the 2011 National Census, the district's population was 10,338 people in 3,001 households.
 The 2016 census measured the population of the district as 11,374 inhabitants in 3,569 households.